atlp-rwanda/atlp-pulse-fn/README.md

 - `npm run lint` is used to format and check for linting errors files
 - `npm run coverage` is used to run tests and generate coverage reports
-- `npm run build` is used to build the production ready version of the projects.
-Used during deployment
+- `npm run build` is used to build a minified production-ready version of the project.

 ## Technologies